Integrating Microsoft Entra ID with RADIUS Authentication

 Configuring RADIUS Identity Lookup with Azure AD Attributes & Policies

-Configure Azure AD Attribute Mapping
+Configure Azure AD or Microsoft Entra ID Attribute Mapping

-This is where you can map out the attributes sent by Azure AD and encode them onto certificates.
+This is where you can map out the attributes sent by Azure AD or Microsoft Entra ID and encode them onto certificates.
 Customizable attributes and schemas allow you to create “templates” for new objects that streamline the provisioning process.
 For example, a user assigned the “Marketing” department value can automatically be assigned new properties according to the synchronization rules when they are reassigned to the “Sales” department to reflect their new permissions.

 Configuring Groups